 Good, but not the best traction available

 The Astral Brewer 2.0 is a shoe built to do it all in the water and on land.
-The shoe was a frequent favorite that was reached for most on various water-based pursuits.
-The shoe is comfortable and adjustable enough to accommodate nearly any additional insulation needed for different conditions.
+This was a frequent favorite that we reached for often on our water-based pursuits.
+It's comfortable and adjustable enough to accommodate nearly any additional insulation needed for different conditions.
 Its outsoles handle rough terrain better than nearly all tested models.
-The sole balanced stiffness with flexibility, proving stiff enough to handle harder terrain yet flexible enough to have a good feel of the ground beneath you.
+The sole is both firm and flexible, able to handle rougher terrain yet sensitive and flexible enough to provide a good feel of the ground beneath you.

-While these shoes are great for most water activities you can throw at them, they aren't quite as warm as paddling booties, like the NRS Paddle Wetshoe, that come with their thick insulation.
+While these shoes are great for most water activities you can throw at them, they aren't quite as warm as paddling booties with thick insulation, like the NRS Paddle Wetshoe.
 The smaller lugs on these shoes were a bit difficult on slippery terrain.
 If you need a purpose-built shoe for more narrow usage, look beyond this shoe.
 If you want one shoe that can do it all, the Brewer 2.0 is ready to take on a variety of missions.

 If your goal is to find the best shoe on a tight budget, look no further than the Speedo Surf Knit Pro.
 The top mesh upper is a simple slip-on design and stretchy enough to accommodate additional insulation.
 The simple outsole is good enough traction for portages or around the deck of a boat, plus it is incredibly lightweight.